NoroffFEU/agency.noroff.dev/documentation/Team-roles-guidelines.md

 1. **Coding and Implementation:**
    - Write clean, maintainable, and efficient code based on the requirements.
-   - Collaborate with other developers to ensure consistency in coding practices.
+   - Collaborate mainly with other developers to ensure consistency in coding practices.
+SM or QA can also contribute if needed.

 2. **Collaboration:**
    - Engage actively in Scrum events, such as Sprint Planning and Daily Stand-ups.